WICG/file-handling/explainer.md

 #### [WinJS File Handlers](https://msdn.microsoft.com/en-us/windows/desktop/hh452684)

 The WinJS API is surprisingly similar to that of Chrome Apps, except that the registration was done in XAML and the name of the event is different.
+The API is intended to provide file handling integration to UWP Web Apps, available through the Microsoft store.
+This API is only available in Edge, is isn't accessible from the general web.

 Example Registration
 ```xml